2008 United States House of Representatives elections in Minnesota: District 8

 This district covers the northeastern part of Minnesota and includes Duluth, Hibbing, and the Mesabi Range.
+Incumbent Democrat Jim Oberstar, who had represented the district since 1975, ran for re-election.
+He was re-elected with 63.6% of the vote in 2006, and the district had a PVI of D+4.

+Democratic primary

 Seventeen-term veteran DFLer, Jim Oberstar was Minnesota's senior representative.
 In 2006, former Republican U.S. Senator Rod Grams challenged Oberstar, garnering 34% of the vote.
 In 2008, 74-year-old Oberstar maintained his popularity among his constituency.
-The district leaned Democratic with a CPVI of D+4 owing to the loyalty of miners, loggers, and farmers to the DFL.
-Republican, Michael Cummins ran against Oberstar.
+The district leaned Democratic owing to the loyalty of miners, loggers, and farmers to the DFL.

 On May 3, 2008, the 8th District DFL endorsed Oberstar for another term.
-CQ Politics forecast the race as 'Safe Democratic'.